 Country singer Craig Strickland, 29, is missing after an Oklahoma duck hunting trip

-His friend Chase Morland, 22, has been found dead at Kaw Lake
+His friend Chase Morland, 22, was found dead at Kaw Lake

 Morland sent a tweet acknowledging a winter storm as the trip began

-“In case we don’t come back, @BackroadCRAIG and I are going right through Winter Storm Goliath to kill ducks in Oklahoma. #IntoTheStorm,” Morland tweeted late Saturday.
+“In case we don’t come back, @BackroadCRAIG and I are going right through Winter Storm Goliath to kill ducks in Oklahoma. #IntoTheStorm,” Morland’s tweet reads.

-Police said nothing about a cause of death.
+Police said nothing about what caused Morland’s death.
 They added that there were “no personal flotation devices in use.”

 “Craig’s dog Sam has been found.
 His boat has been confirmed as being capsized,” Helen Strickland, a former Miss Arkansas USA, said Monday on Twitter.
 “They are still searching for Craig.
 Please keep praying.”